Carrie Johnson, PE, SE

 Carrie served as the 2013-2014 National President of the National Council of Structural Engineers Associations (NCSEA) and as the 2019-2020 President of the Applied Technology Council.
 She is a past President of Eastern Oklahoma Chapter of the Oklahoma Structural Engineers Association and remains active on with the board.
 She also serves on the board of the Tulsa Girls Art School and is a past board member of the American Institute of Architects and the City of Tulsa Transportation Board.

 She received the NCSEA Service Award in 2016.
-She currently serves as chair of the NCSEA Structural Engineering Summit Committee, co-chair of the NCSEA Continuing Education Committee and as Chairman of the Board on Wallace Engineering’s Board of Directors.
+She currently serves as chair of the NCSEA Structural Engineering Summit Committee, and co-chair of the NCSEA Continuing Education Committee.